 Message From The President

 If you are not yet an NPSS member, please consider joining us—there are many valuable benefits of membership.
 You can find information about joining the IEEE at IEEE Membership.
-We have special programs for students and young professionals to make membership easy and help build up a professional network.
+We have special programs to help students, young professionals and Women in Engineering to build their professional networks and leadership opportunities.
 As you progress in your career, you will also have the opportunity to be recognized for your accomplishments through our awards and through elevation to Senior Member or Fellow status.

 NPSS Fields of Interest